Cherokee High School (North Carolina)

 Cherokee High School is a Bureau of Indian Education (BIE) grant high school located in Cherokee, North Carolina and administered by the federally recognized Eastern Band of Cherokee Indians.
-They have their base in Cherokee.
-The school was originally housed in a 1950s/1960s building.
-It moved to a new facility constructed for it, which opened in 2009.
+The school was originally housed in an older building, before it moved to a brand new facility, which opened in 2009.

 Cherokee High School is part of the Cherokee Central Schools System.
 It is the only 9–12 high school on Qualla Boundary, and shares a campus with Cherokee Elementary and Cherokee Middle School.

 Accreditation

 The school is accredited by the Southern Association of Colleges and Schools and by the North Carolina Department of Public Instruction.